Kotlin/kotlin-spec/src/kotlin.core/overload-resolution.md

 - Property business
 - Function types (type system section?)
-- Definition of an "applicable function"
 - Definition of "type parameter level"
-- Calls with named parameters `f(x = 2)`
 - Calls with trailing lambda without parameter type
     * Lambdas with parameter types seem to be covered (**nope, they are not**)
 - Calls with specified type parameters `f<Double>(3)`
+- Widen the notion of "function" and "property" during overloading
-- !
-Constructors and companion object `invoke` (clash with functions)
+    - Constructors and companion object `invoke` (clash with functions)
-- !
-Singleton objects (clash with properties)
+    - Singleton objects (clash with properties)
-- !
-Enum constants (clash with properties)
+    - Enum constants (clash with properties)
+    - Explicit `this` cannot clash with properties, but can clash with other explicit `this`, meaning it effectively overloads over all the available receivers in the scope
+    - Can `super` be overloaded?
+I suppose